r-hub/cran-flavors/www.stats.ox.ac.uk/pub/bdr/M1mac/README.txt

     accepting -std=gnu23.
 - External software is (mainly) kept up-to-date -- see above.
     This includes Java 25 and cmake, currently 4.3.2.
-    OpenMPI is installed for Rmpi, bigGP, pbdMPI and pbdSLAP, currently 5.0.8.
+    OpenMPI is installed for Rmpi, bigGP, npRmpi, pbdMPI and pbdSLAP, currently 5.0.10.
 - Package INLA is installed -- requires a binary install on Macs.
 - Recently some CRAN M1 checks have OpenMP enabled, which is OS-version-specific (and not done for the Intel checks).